 The walk follows the foot of the escarpment between Sherburn and Ganton before climbing back up onto the Wolds for a short distance and then turning back into the Wolds landscape at Staxton Brow.

 Beyond Stocking Dale you say goodbye to the Yorkshire Wolds and the landscapes of chalk country as you descend to Muston and onward to Filey.
 Relax at the sculpture carved with the National Trail acorn that marks the finish of the Yorkshire Wolds Way and also the Cleveland Way.
-Filey is the perfect place to kick off your boots and go for a paddle at the end of a long walk but if you have a day to spare, take the bus to Speeton and follow the cliff path along the airy heights of the magnificent chalk cliffs to Flamborough – a truly fitting finish to a superb Yorkshire Wolds Way!
+Filey is the perfect place to kick off your boots and go for a paddle at the end of a long walk but if you have a day to spare, take the bus to Speeton and follow the King Charles III England Coast Path along the airy heights of the magnificent chalk cliffs to Flamborough – a truly fitting finish to a superb Yorkshire Wolds Way!